openyurtio/openyurt/docs/proposals/20230706-yurtappoverrider.md

 <!-- TOC -->
 ## Glossary
 ### YurtAppOverrider
 YurtAppOverrider is a new CRD used to customize the configuration of the workloads managed by YurtAppSet/YurtAppDaemon.
-It provides an simple and straightforward way to configure every field of the workload under each nodepool.
+It provides a simple and straightforward way to configure every field of the workload under each nodepool.
 It is fundamental component of multi-region workloads configuration rendering engine.
 ## Summary
 Due to the objective existence of heterogeneous environments such as resource configurations and network topologies in each geographic region, the workload configuration is always different in each region.
 We design a multi-region workloads configuration rendering engine by introducing YurtAppOverrider CRD, relevant controller, and webhooks.
 The workloads(Deployment/StatefulSet) of nodepools in different regions can be rendered through simple configuration by using YurtAppOverrider which also supports multiple resources(YurtAppSet/YurtAppDaemon).
 ## Motivation